 Min represents the minimum for a cell time.
 If the transition occurs before Min occurs then an error is flagged that the transition is too narrow.
-If the transition occurs in the next region this indicates that the cell is a 2 unit cell. occurring in the next region implies a 3 unit cell, and occurring in the final region indicates a 4 unit cell.
+If the transition occurs in the next region this indicates that the cell is a 2 unit cell. occurring in the next region indicates a 4 unit cell.
 If the final SCT or LCT pulse called RPT occurs before the transition occurs then this indicates that the pulse was illegally long which will cause another error to be flagged.
 SLS stands for previous short, current long, next short while SLL stands for previous short, current long, next long.
 Whether or not the previous was short can be determined by looking at the shift register in the Sequence Resolver, which will be discussed shortly. therefore, if the previous is known to be short then all the parameters which assume a previous short can be loaded.
-The SCT counter will then load with a value which assumes that the next cell is going to be short, while the LCT counter will load with a value which assumes the next to be long.
+The SCT counter will be load with a value which assumes that the next cell is going to be short, while the LCT counter will load with a value which assumes the next to be long.
 Where the different bounds become useful is when there is a marginal transition in which the transition occurs between the determining SCT and LCT pulse which causes an uncertainty in the cell time.